bunsvr/docs/docs/app/validation.md

 # Request Validation

-Stricjs facilitates request validation by leveraging route states.
+Stric facilitates request validation by leveraging route states.
 These states can act as guard functions, validating requests and setting context state accordingly.

 ## Using State for Validation

 ### Basic Validation
 A single state function can validate requests and set `ctx.state`.
 ```ts
 routes()
     .state(ctx => {